Thinking Skills Vocabulary and

 both developed and taught thinking skills courses at the undergraduate and

-graduate level, perhaps a good way to begin is to start with the
+graduate level, I have a few ideas and opinions about this area, and perhaps a good way to begin is to start with the

 The vocabulary below and

 the definitions are intended to help the prospective teacher sort out the